robped/robped/README.md

 My name is Roberto and I am a Software Engineer with an insatiable curiosity for solving complex problems and a passion for building impactful software products.

-Currently working on a personal project📱 and keep improving my problem solving skills 💻.

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0A66C2?logo=LinkedIn)](https://www.linkedin.com/in/roberto-campedelli/)
 [![Leetcode](https://img.shields.io/badge/-Leetcode-FFA116?logo=LeetCode)](https://leetcode.com/roberto_c/)